Boggart: Fiction

 Boggarts feature prominently in a number of popular fantasy novels, in various incarnations.
 These include the boggart in Susan Cooper's The Boggart and The Boggart and the Monster, the boggart in the Septimus Heap series, the boggarts in Joseph Delaney's Spook's series, the boggart in William Mayne's Earthfasts, and the boggarts in Tasha Tudor's Corgi-related picture books.

 A boggart appears in Peter S. Beagle's novel Tamsin.
 He is described as a humanoid creature about a meter high who resents humans moving into his house and torments them with pranks and thievery.
 It seems he can become invisible at first, but it is later determined that he can hide in narrow cracks such as those between cupboards and under bathtubs.
 As are many magical creatures in the book, the boggart is mortally afraid of cats.

-In Stephen King's novel It, the Loser's Club theorizes that Pennywise is a boggart and the tactics and rituals advised for use against boggarts are very effective.
-Whether this is a result of their belief that Pennywise is a boggart or the fact that Pennywise is indeed a boggart is unclear.

 The boggarts in J. K. Rowling's Harry Potter are shape-shifters whose true form is unknown, that change shape to resemble their beholder's worst fear (possibly inspired by the "clutterbumph" in Paul Gallico's Manxmouse).
 They are unlike most boggarts of British folklore, whose appearance is fixed.
 Their closest parallel for a boggart able to change shape at will is probably to be found in a reference to a Lancashire boggart in the book Lancashire Folklore of 1867.

 In some contemporary fantasy fiction and films such as The Spiderwick Chronicles, Mark Del Franco's Convergent World books, and the fantasy writing of Juliana Horatio Ewing, boggarts are brownies who have been angered or become malevolent.
 This has been adopted into folklore studies but is not found in traditional sources.

+Music

+The Poxy Boggards are a 13-member American folk band from Pasadena, California.
+Known as "The Drinking Group With a Singing Problem," they sing original and traditional drinking songs.
+Their music mixes tight harmonies, traditional folk instruments, and a funny, rowdy sense of humor.They are famous for their long-running shows at the Original Renaissance Pleasure Faire in Southern California.
+The group was formed in 1994 by Stuart Venable and Bill Roper.